pryrt/CAD-Mesh3D/README.md

 **Vertex**es or vertices.
 Each Vertex is made up of three x, y, and z **coordinate**s, which are just floating-point values to represent the position in 3D space.

-# SEE ALSO

-- [CAD::Format::STL](https://metacpan.org/pod/CAD::Format::STL) - includes both input and output from STL (ASCII and BINARY)

-    The unaddressed Windows bug was killer for me.
-I possibly would have offered to co-maintain and implement the bug fix, but I also wanted the possibility of adding sub-modules to implment other input/output formats -- in which case, the naming scheme is wrong.

 # TODO

 - allow object-oriented notation